Time in Nebraska

-Most of Cherry County is contained in the Mountain Time Zone, but the eastern fourth is in the Central Time Zone, which also contains the rest of the state.
+Most of Cherry County, including the western three-fourths of the county, is contained in the Mountain Time Zone, but the eastern fourth is in the Central Time Zone, which also contains the rest of the state.

 IANA time zone database

 The 2 zones for Nebraska as given by zone.tab of the IANA time zone database.
 Columns marked * are from the zone.tab.